juhamikael/dev-academy-2023-exercise/README.md

 # Preqrequisites
 This application is developed using Windows 10.
 Therefore, the project build guide,commands and installers are specific to Windows 10.
 - Python 3.9 or higher
-- Jupyter Notebook (if using the Jupyter Notebook option for the validation script)
+- Optional!
+Jupyter Notebook (if using the Jupyter Notebook option for the validation script) .ipynb file locate inside ./validate/validate_data_ipynb.zip
 - Access to the data files (2021-05.csv, 2021-06.csv, 2021-07.csv, station_data.csv) located in ./validate/data.zip
 - [MySQL (MySQL Workbench)](https://dev.mysql.com/downloads/mysql/)
 - [Tableplus](https://docs.tableplus.com/)